 Instead of marijuana’s sedating effects, a person might get insomnia.
 Loss of appetite and nausea replace the munchies.
 And instead of marijuana’s characteristic dream suppression, someone in marijuana withdrawal might have intense, vivid dreams when asleep.

 “For many people, that’s really unpleasant,” Stalcup added.
 “Especially the irritability, that gets a lot of my patients into trouble.
 I hear, ‘Doc, I open my mouth, all this poison came flooding out of my mouth, I knew I didn’t mean it, I just couldn’t shut up.’”

 “There are people who have a glass or two of wine a day,” said Hart.
-“In fact, a glass or two of wine a day is considered healthy...
-Now, you certainly might see some sort of withdrawal syndrome if someone’s been drinking for a few years and they abruptly stop doing that.
+“In fact, a glass or two of wine a day is considered healthy.… Now, you certainly might see some sort of withdrawal symptom if someone’s been drinking for a few years and they abruptly stop doing that.
 But that person, they’re going to work, they’re meeting their obligations, they’re handling their responsibilities.
 We wouldn’t call that person an addict.”

-Unlike opiate abuse, which can set in fairly quickly with heavy use, marijuana abuse can take months or even years to develop.
+Unlike opiate misuse, which can set in fairly quickly with heavy use, marijuana misuse can take months or even years to develop.
 A user might not immediately realize that they’ve crossed the line into addiction.

 “A part of the process for some people is to rationalize continued use despite having adverse consequences,” said Galloway.
 “They may not readily admit to themselves or discuss with others what impact these drugs are having on their life.
 So, they get stuck in the cycle of use and adverse consequences.”